 Abstract

 Following several years of epigenome-wide association studies (EWAS), for a majority of traits the number of sites with strong evidence for association with DNA methylation variation is small.
 Is this due to a lack of relevance of the assayed sites, or a need for larger sample sizes to detect many small effects?
 Here we performed EWAS and variance component analysis on 418 traits using blood samples from 940 individuals of the ALSPAC study.
 At least one EWAS hit was found in 17 traits.
 We then estimated the proportion of phenotypic variation captured by all 421,693 DNA methylation markers (h2EWAS) and found there was little evidence any trait had an h2EWAS > 0.
 The trait with the greatest evidence for h2EWAS estimates being above zero was having smoked cigarettes regularly (h2EWAS = 0.4, FDR-corrected p-value = 0.1).
 The h2EWAS value was predictive of the number of EWAS hits (AUC = 0.7).
 Modelling the contributions of the methylome on a per-site versus a per-region basis gave varied h2EWAS estimates (r=0.48) but neither approach obtained substantially higher model fits across all traits.
 Our analysis indicates that most complex traits do not heavily associate with the markers commonly measured in EWAS within blood, and that using h2EWAS is a reasonable way to prioritise traits that are likely to yield associations.

+Following several years of epigenome-wide association studies (EWAS), traits analysed to date tend to show limited evidence of association signal given the power of studies undertaken, Given the properties of methylation data and the prior hypotheses of this form of regulation as a mediating factor for biological relationships, this is unexpected.
+Here, we have formally estimated the proportion of phenotypic variation captured by 421,693 blood derived DNA methylation markers (h2EWAS) across 17 traits selected on the basis of **.
+We found there was little evidence any trait had an h2EWAS > 0.
+Despite this, there were singular examples of stronger association.
+The trait with the greatest evidence for h2EWAS estimates being above zero was having smoked cigarettes regularly (h2EWAS = 0.4, FDR-corrected p-value = 0.1).
+Furthermore, h2EWAS was predictive of the number of EWAS hits (AUC = 0.7).
+Modelling the contributions of the methylome on a per-site versus a per-region basis gave varied h2EWAS estimates (r=0.48), but neither approach obtained substantially higher model fits across all traits.
+Based on traits examined here, our analyses suggest that complex traits have limited global evidence for association with DNA methylation markers commonly measured in EWAS.
+Looking at specific associations and despite there being less association than expected, h2EWAS appears to be a reasonable way to prioritise traits that are likely to have stronger association with blood derived DNA methylation status.

+** Tom – I have tried to reword here… it is not so easy as you have a bipolar abstract containing both “there is nothing” and then “let’s rank by this to find”… The existing abstract does need work though

 Introduction

 Epigenome-wide association studies (EWAS) aim to assess the association between phenotypes of interest and DNA methylation across hundreds of thousands of CpG sites throughout the genome [1], [2].
-Like early genome-wide association studies (GWAS), many of the recent EWAS resulted in few sites across the genome with strong evidence for association, and the proportion of total trait variance associated with these sites is small [1].
+Many of the recent EWAS resulted in few sites across the genome with strong evidence for association and the proportion of total trait variance associated with these sites is small [1].
 There is a need to have a global view of the contribution of DNA methylation to complex traits in order to interpret these results.